Explains what you can do if you experience a problem with the health or social care you receive or think you should have received.

-Offer confidential advice, support and information on health-related matters.
-You can find them by searching on NHS UK or asking a doctor or healthcare professional for their details.
+Offers confidential advice, support and information on health-related matters.
+You can find services by searching on NHS UK or asking a doctor or healthcare professional for their details.

 Looks into complaints about public services and independent care providers in Wales.

 This information was published in May 2017.